Broadcasting now. Watch Live.

 Children's Sunday School

 In Children’s Sunday School, preschool and elementary kids are taught an overview of the Bible using the Generations of Grace curriculum.
-This year, we are teaching Leviticus through Judges.
-The lessons will focus on God's holiness and grace as well as His faithfulness to the Israelites despite their rebellion.
+This year, we are teaching through the life of Christ using all four gospels.
+The lessons will focus on the life, death, and resurrection of Jesus, who came to lovingly rescue us from our sins and give eternal life to all who put their faith in Him.
 Music and activities reinforce the truth of each week’s lesson.
 Each week, we work to learn a catechism question and review previous questions throughout the year.
 Parents are encouraged to discuss what their kids are learning and review catechism questions with their kids at home.

 Our Sunday morning schedule is as follows: